swryan/docker-images/README.md

 When you get a shell prompt into a container, you will start in an empty `work` directory.
 You can map this directory to a directory on the host machine to make your working files available both inside and outside of the container.
-This is done via the `-v` option on the command line as seen below (or in the docker.desktop UI).
+This is done via the `-v` option on the command line as seen below (or in the desktop UI).

 ```
 # make sure the host directory is writable by docker